A grand number of people out there wondering what the best professional video editing software you can use.

 Pros: Easy to use, with a good variety of tools and the ability to quickly add text and effects to produced animations.
 Compositing is very impressive.

 Cons: No audio editing.
 Lacks complexity when compared to a couple of its competitors.

-We hope this list will have guided you towards making the right choice when it comes to investing in a professional video editing software.
-While this was by no means an extensive list, our aim was to summarize software information to help you make an informed decision when the time comes to purchase your tool of the trade.
+We hope this list will have guided you towards making the right choice when it comes to investing in professional video editing software.
+While this was by no means an extensive list, we aimed to summarize professional video editing software information to help you make an informed decision when purchasing your tool of the trade.